 I won’t pretend my toddler’s eaten everything I’ve ever made out of it because… well, I’m not that delusional.
 There is no such thing as a toddler who consistently eats anything besides chicken fingers and powder mac ‘n cheese.

-(You can try making homemade Mac n Cheese, like I did, but they’re still gonna prefer the box stuff.)
+(You can try making homemade Mac n Cheese in your Instant Pot, and it will be delicious, but your kids are still gonna prefer the box stuff.)

-Anyway, even from the very first thing I ever made in the Instant Pot, it has been a winner.
+Anyway, even from the very first dish I ever made in the Instant Pot (hint: this one!), they’ve all been hits!

 My Very First Instant Pot Recipe: Italian Sausage Pasta